samaasalama/samaasalama.github.io/_pages/publications.md

 ---

 <h2>Research interests</h2>
 I am interested in formal semantics and morphosyntax through a fieldwork lens.
-I have focused primarily on evidentiality, discourse particles, and person/number marking, but am interested more generally in questions surrounding common ground management and epistemicity.
+I have focused primarily on evidentiality, discourse particles, and pronominal/clausal marking, but am interested more generally in questions surrounding common ground management and epistemicity.
 My work has primarily been on Imbabura Kichwa (Quechua II), and more recently on Egyptian Arabic (Afro-Asiatic) and Sereer (Niger-Congo).
 <ul>
   <li>Marking epistemic authority using discourse operators in Imbabura Kichwa</li>
+  <li>The syntax of clausal and pronominal marking in Sereer</li>
+  <li>Definiteness and plurality</li>
   <li>Discourse markers <em>aslan</em> and <em>hatta</em> in Egyptian Arabic</li>
 </ul>

 <h2>Conference presentations</h2>
+(2025).
+Decomposing the Definite Article: Evidence from Higher-Order Plurals.
+TOM17 (Toronto-Ottawa-Montreal Semantics Workshop ), Ottawa, Canada [talk]

 (2024).
 Epistemic Authority in Imbabura Kichwa: Direct Evidence isn’t Always it!. *[SULA](https://13sulaindefiniteness.ufsc.br/programacao-program/)* (Semantics of Underrepresented Languages of The Americas), Florianopolis, Brazil [talk]